 What if a parent is missing or in jail?

-If one of the parents is not available to be present at the Passport Acceptance Facility, they can submit a notarized parental consent form.
-This form DS-3053 is the parental consent form for the absentee parent or guardian.
-It can be found on the Child Passport Checklist.
+If one of the parents is not available to visit the Passport Acceptance Facility, the parent can submit a notarized parental consent form.

-If one of the parents is not available because they are missing, in jail, absentee, or any other reason, you may want to submit Form DS-5525.
-Please click here for more information on this form.
-In the unfortunate circumstance that a parent is deceased, the death certificate will need to be presented as well.
+- If one of the parents is not available because they are missing, in jail, absentee, or any other reason, you may want to submit a Statement of Exigent / Special Family Circumstances For Issuance of a U.S. Passport to a Minor Under Age 16 (Form DS-5525).

 What if I can’t find the birth certificate?

-Additionally, if there has been an adoption, the adoption paperwork would need to be presented.
+NOTE: Additionally, if there has been an adoption, you’ll need to present adoption paperwork.